-- At least 80% of the total assets must be real estate. - Investment in capital market means (as previously defined under 2.1 above) - Investment in development / redevelopment property limited to 25% of the value of the asset being developed / redeveloped - Greek REICs may invest in at least 90% of the shares of Sociétés Anonymes (A.E.) having as special purpose the - Moveable and immovable assets owned by a REIC for its own operation purposes may not exceed 10% of the REIC's investment assets - May invest abroad - Investments in non EU-members states may not exceed 10% of total real estate investments - May not invest in a single property exceeding 25% of the REIC's total assets
+- At least 80% of the total assets must be invested in real estate. - Investment in capital market means (as previously defined under 2.1 above). - Investment in buildings under development is only allowed if the cost of development does not exceed 25% of the total value of the property after development finalisation. - Greek REICs may invest in at least 90% of the shares of Sociétés Anonymes (A.E.) having as special purpose the investment in real estate and whose capital is solely invested in real property. - Moveable and immovable assets owned by a REIC for its own operation purposes may not exceed 10% of the REIC's investment assets. - May invest abroad, with certain conditions applying for investment into countries outside the European Economic Area (EEA). - Investments in non EU-members states may not exceed 10% of total real estate investments. - May not invest in a single property exceeding 25% of the REIC's total assets.

-At least 80% of the total assets must consist of real estate, cash, bank deposits and/or securities of equal liquidity.
+At least 80% of the total assets must consist of real estate.